Happy to be with you, coming to you live from Ice Station EIB in far northern New Hampshire, just south of the Quebec border.

 Mark Stein for Rush, we'll close it out in just a moment.

-Hey, I mentioned uh that California is uh passing a law to make uh affirmative consent necessary uh for anything more than a bit a little bit of light petting uh at uh California State Schools.
+Hey, I mentioned that California is passing a law to make affirmative consent necessary for anything more than a little bit of light petting at California state schools.

-And I see that Rahm Emanuel in Chicago is now proposing that all gun purchases be videotaped.
+And I see that Rahm Emmanuel in Chicago is now proposing that all gun purchases be videotaped.

-And obviously this is a good start, but if you if you look at what's happening in California, I think all affirmative consent interactions in the state of California uh ought also to be videotaped in case one gets into liability issues later.
+But if you look at what's happening in California, I think all affirmative consent interactions in the state of California ought also to be videotaped in case one gets into liability issues later.

-Mark Stein, uh Infrarush, don't forget, by the way, that uh Buck Sexton is gonna be here on Monday, and uh I will be here on Tuesday uh for another week of uh great live broadcasting from the Excellence in Broadcasting Network.
+And I will be here on Tuesday for another week of great live broadcasting from the Excellence in Broadcasting Network.